Exploring the nature in Tilburg, not on your list? Let me change your mind!

 Apart from being a perfect way to spend the day indoors with your family, the museum is also home to the exhibition called the Comedy Wildlife Awards!
 Does your morning routine consist of scrolling through 9gag, Instagram, or Facebook looking for funny cat videos, or cute little doggos doing their doggo thing?
 There are so many more (hilarious) animals to laugh at!

 This exhibition is an attempt at bringing attention to conservation of nature and wildlife, with a little bit of humour to brighten your day.

-This one deserves a special mention because it is one of the largest citizens’ initiatives in the Netherlands.
-You cannot go there yet because they’re still building it.
-The municipality is building and designing this park based on 80 ideas submitted to them by the citizens!
-They promise to have a campsite, outdoor sports area, 35m high lookout tower, and so much more.
-You only have to wait until June 21, which may seem like a long way away.
-So, why not explore the other places in the meantime?
+This one deserves a special mention because the Spoorpark is one of the largest citizens’ initiatives in the Netherlands.
+The municipality has built and designed this park based on 80 ideas submitted to them by the citizens!
+They have a campsite, outdoor sports area, 35m high lookout tower, and so much more.

 As you can see, if nature is your thing then Tilburg is your town.
 If nature isn’t your thing but culture is, well we’ve just got that perfect article on culture in Tilburg for you.
 More into eating, drinking and partying?
 Say no more…

 We’ve worked together with Ticket to Tilburg on bringing you this article, check out their site for more good stuff on Tilburg!
 The city of Tilburg also has a wicked insta-account, a Facebook-page and a Twitter-account to keep you up to date!

 Have I convinced you to go to Tilburg yet? 😉 Let us know in the comments or tag @dutchreview on Instagram when you do go and take those amazing pictures!